DataDog/integrations-extras/cloudquery/README.md

     otel/opentelemetry-collector-contrib:0.104.0
 ```

-> For additional ways to run the collector, please refer to the [official documentation][7].
+For additional ways to run the collector, see [OpenTelemetry Deployment][7].

 - Direct OTEL Ingestion by the Datadog Agent via a configuration file